rut503/gkk-docs/Welcome.md

 1. **Consumers**
     - People who want to eat food.
     - Their incentive is homemade and health food.
+    - They will simply pay for the food in the app as they would on McDonald's App.

 2. **Producers**
     - People who can cook food.
     - Their incentive is making money while staying home and doing something they love.
+    - They will make food at their own home and pack it up for consumers.
+    - They will also create their own food menu on the app and set their own prices.

 ...